confluentinc/ksql/docs/developer-guide/serialization.rst

           "EMEA"
        ]

-KSQL would deserialize the JSON array into the ``REGIONS`` field of the stream.
+KSQL deserializes the JSON array into the ``REGIONS`` field of the stream.

-However, if the value schema contained multiple fields, for example:
+However, if the value schema contains multiple fields, for example:

 .. code:: sql

     CREATE STREAM x (REGIONS ARRAY<STRING>, NAME STRING) WITH (VALUE_FORMAT='JSON', ...);

-Deserialization would fail as it is ambiguous as to which field the primitive value should be deserialized into.
+Deserialization fails, because it's ambiguous as to which field the primitive value should be deserialized into.

 Top-level Maps
 --------------

-.. tip:: Care must be take when deserializing JSON objects into a single ``MAP`` field to ensure
+.. tip:: When you deserialize JSON objects into a single ``MAP`` field, ensure the name of the
-         the name of the field within the KSQL statement never clashes with any of the keys within the map.
-Any clash can lead to undesirable deserialization artifacts as KSQL will treat the value as a normal JSON object, not as a map.
+         field within the KSQL statement doesn't conflict with any of the keys in the map.
+         Any conflict can lead to undesirable deserialization artifacts because KSQL treats the value as a normal JSON object, not as a map.

-The JSON format supports reading a JSON object as a ``MAP``.
-KSQL can only do so if the target schema contains only a single field of a compatible type.
+The JSON format supports reading a JSON object as a ``MAP``, but only if the target schema contains a single field of a compatible type.

 For example, given a KSQL statement with only a single map field in the value schema: